 What You Need to Know About Visiting Devil’s Den Florida

-• You can only enter if you can swim.
+- You can only enter if you can swim.
 You must be able to swim, and I would go as far as to say you need to be a strong swimmer.
-This is not a place for someone that can’t swim.
-And, no floatation devices of any sort are allowed.
+This is not a place for someone who can’t swim.
+And no floatation devices of any sort are allowed.

-• You must complete an insurance liability waiver upon entering the property, and you must be 18 to sign for yourself.
+- Upon entering the property, you must complete an insurance liability waiver and be 18 to sign for yourself.
 If you are under 18, a parent must be with you to sign.

-• If you go on a holiday or a busy summer day, you may not get it, so go early.
+- You may not get it if you go on a holiday or a busy summer day, so go early.

-• Snorkeling masks, snorkel, and fins are required, and free diving fins or breath-hold diving is allowed.
+- Snorkeling masks and fins are required; free diving fins or breath-hold diving are allowed.

 Best Of Florida Springs & Rivers